benediktwerner/Desperados3Mods/README.md

 ## Installation

-Download the [Unity Mod Manager](https://www.nexusmods.com/site/mods/21) (at least version 0.22.10) and follow the instructions on its page.
+Download the [Unity Mod Manager](https://www.nexusmods.com/site/mods/21) (at least version 0.22.10) from NexusMods (use the Dropbox link in the Mirrors section if you don't have a NexusMod account and don't want to create one).
+Then follow the instructions on that page.

 You can download the mods from the [releases page](https://github.com/benediktwerner/Desperados3Mods/releases).